Agent-to-Agent Messaging

 kite agent listen

-The CLI subscribes via the agent_to:agent-alpha scope — only com.kite.agent.message events whose data.to equals agent-alpha are delivered.
-Add --json for full CloudEvent output instead of one-line summaries.
+The CLI subscribes via the agent_to:agent-alpha scope, so it will only see com.kite.agent.message events whose data.to is agent-alpha.
+Add --json to print the full CloudEvent JSON instead of the default one-line summary.

-In a second terminal on the same team, send a message:
+In a second terminal — which can be on the same machine or a different one, as long as it's the same team — send a message:

 kite agent send --to agent-alpha "Here are the results you asked for."